Spirtix/sodoff/README.md

 - ValidateName (needs to do pets, groups, default)
 - GetDefaultNameSuggestion (needs to return unused names)
 - SetCommonInventory (some properties are not retained, doesn't support delete)
+- GetUserRoomList (room categories are not implemented)
+- SetNextItemState (may require more work, we don't know yet)
+- SetUserRoom

 #### Currently static or stubbed
 - GetAllRanks (needs to be populated with what ranks the user has)